mutheu-eng/BigMartSales/README.md

 ### Project Overview

-Big Mart hypermarket, main objective for July is to improve their sales, they tasked me with the responsibility of analyzing their data, understanding the trends, and providing insights.
+Big Mart hypermarket's primary goal for July is to boost sales.
+They've entrusted me with the responsibility of analyzing their data, comprehending the trends, and offering valuable insights.
-I follow the data analysis process to achieve the objectives set.
+I adhere to a rigorous data analysis process to effectively accomplish the set objectives.

 ![Store type](https://github.com/mutheu-eng/BigMartSales/assets/121784849/54c09b43-5497-41c7-8b96-75a09874eb8c)